DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 **RX descriptor number.**
-The RX descriptor number option specify the Ethernet RX descriptor number, Linux legacy virtio-net has different behaviour in how to use the vring descriptor from DPDK based virtio-net PMD, the former likely allocate half for virtio header, another half for frame buffer, while the latter allocate all for frame buffer, this lead to different number for available frame buffer in vring,
+The RX descriptor number option specify the Ethernet RX descriptor number, Linux legacy virtio-net has different behavior in how to use the vring descriptor from DPDK based virtio-net PMD, the former likely allocate half for virtio header, another half for frame buffer, while the latter allocate all for frame buffer, this lead to different number for available frame buffer in vring,